chaaaaun/wth-23/README.md

 ### Dialect Support
 Majority of the seniors in Singapore are more versed in dialects such as Hokkien.
 Our chatbot allows for dialect voice inputs, making it incredibly intuitive and accessible for seniors.

-### Speech-to-speech
+### Speech-to-text
-Our chatbot communicates directly through speech, greatly reducing the need for seniors to type lengthy and complex words for output.
+Our chatbot allows input directly through speech, greatly reducing the need for seniors to type lengthy and complex words.

 ### Simplified Instructions
 Complex tech jargon is transformed into simple, clear instructions that empower seniors to understand technology with ease.